 Adjusted Gross Income requirements

-Applicants who do not meet these requirements by January 26, 2018 will not be considered for funding in the FY18 application period.
 Applicants should file the appropriate forms to establish eligibility as soon as possible after submitting an application.
 Form NRCS-CPA-1200 Conservation Program Application contains more information about the forms necessary to file to establish eligibility.
 The necessary forms are available at your local USDA Service Center.

 Get Started with NRCS- Do you farm or ranch and want to make improvements to the land that you own or lease?
 NRCS offers technical and financial assistance to help farmers, ranchers and forest landowners.
 Learn how here.